seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_slides.md

 == 1.
 START
 == !
-Can you guess who opened the annual automotive show in Frankfurt this year?
+Can you guess who opened the annual automotive show in Frankfurt in 2017?

 == !
 Sheryl Sandberg, COO at Facebook:

 == !
 [.stretch]